-Camille Ford and Tailgate Fan visit Ditch Plains in NYC for New England clam chowder.
+Camille Ford and Tailgate Fan visit The Meatball Shop in NYC for Buffalo chicken meatballs.

-Camille Ford and Tailgate Fan visit Mission Cantina in NYC for pastrami tacos.
+Camille Ford and Tailgate Fan visit Virgil’s BBQ in NYC for some chicken, sausage and crawfish gumbo.

 Dominique DeVito shares her holiday simple recipe for chocolate mousse.
 DeVito is the author of Christmas Slow-Cooking, available now wherever books are sold.

 If you are asked to supply a dessert for a holiday party, try this amazing take on a traditional fall classic, the apple cake.
 Have fun with this; make it your own.
 Don’t like apples?
 Try pears; sub walnuts or almonds for the pecans.
 Endless variations.
 Not too much stress.
 Rave reviews.